 There may also be mismatches when the taxpayer furnishes the same data in two different returns filed for distinct purposes.

-(1) Various types of possible mismatches
+(1) Mismatch in GST Return: Types of possible mismatches

 The following are some of the possible mismatches;